isc-projects/stork/doc/user/install.rst

       ]
    }

-It contains a single object with a single "basic" key.
+The file contains a single object with a single "basic" key.
 The "basic" value is a list of the Basic Auth credentials.
 All credentials must contain the values for four keys:

 - ``ip`` - the IPv4 or IPv6 address of the Kea CA. It supports IPv6 abbreviations (e.g. "FF:0000::" is the same as "ff::").